lkcozy/code-notes/notes/communication/writing/writing_general.md

 - `For a considerable amount of time`, I also `dabbled`(play around) in competitive programming
 - We all pretend to ourselves that we are `offbeat`(unusual)
 - problem-solving in general with a `vague`(not clear) idea of how to proceed and with limited tools `at our disposal`.
+- It's relatively easy for women to `envision`(imagine) themselves as a key part of that picture of prosperity
+- Show specific appreciation before laying out criticism and state your positive `intentions`(purpose).
+- Going over the same, unsolvable problem repeatedly `won't do either of you` any good
+- Set clear `ground`(basic) rules and guidelines around communication
+- `Resign yourself to`(obey/comply) not getting help with those things

 ## Management